sergisiso/autovec-benchmark/README.md

 # Auto-vectorization Benchmark through withdrawal of useful information

-## Introduction

 This Test-Suite evaluates the auto-vectorization capabilities of compilers for different amounts of compile-time provided information.
-It contrasts with benchmarks that only provide an optimal or a implementation-specific input to the compiler.
+It contrasts with traditional test-suites that only provide implementation-specific source to the compiler.
 To achieve this we have extended the TSVC benchmark and 6 micro-kernels (Binomial options, Black-Scholes, MandelBrot, Convolutions, Small matrix-matrix multiplication and Stencil computation) with preprocessor